June 24, 2021

 One of the locations used was the stunning Ashridge Forest in Hertfordshire situated in the Chiltern Hills.
 The production team built a huge film set which turned the estate’s Golden Valley into a Californian ranch.

 If you watch the Fast & Furious 9 trailer very carefully, eagle eyed viewers will spot a further 2 locations shot in the regions, Hatfield House and Greenham Common.

 Hatfield House is a Jacobean mansion in Hertfordshire that was built in 1611, which you can l spot in the trailer at 1:46.
 Hatfield House provides a beautiful background in this night shoot where Helen Mirren and Vin Diesel arrive at a lavish party surrounded by fancy sports cars and beautiful woman dancing.

 The second location you will be able to spot is Greenham Common in West Berkshire.
 This site was the Former Ground Launched Cruise Missile Site (GAMA).
 GAMA is a 76 acre site which includes 20 acres of concrete hardstanding and 75,000 sqft of military buildings.
 In 1942, the site was used by both the Royal Air Force and United States Army Air Forces during the Second World War.
 It was also used by the United States Air Force during the Cold War, and as a base for nuclear weapons.
 The common closed in September 1992 and has since been used as a filming location.
 The stars of the blockbuster franchise filmed at the historic airfield to record scenes which you can see in the trailer at 2:12.

-Fast and Furious 9 is due to be released in cinemas on 8th July 2021.
-We can’t wait to see it on the big screen but in the meantime you can watch the trailer in anticipation here.
+Fast and Furious 9 is now in cinemas.
+Before you see it on the big screen you can watch the trailer in anticipation here.